 Contact me chrisscifiinterfaces.com.
 (Unlinked because spam, of course.)

-Christopher Noessel is a veteran of the interaction design industry, having designed products, services, and helped clients with design strategy across many disparate domains for more than 20 years.
+Christopher Noessel is a veteran of the interaction design industry, having designed products, services, and helped clients with design strategy across many disparate domains for more than 25 years.
 In that time, he co-founded a small interaction design agency where he developed interactive exhibitions and environments for museums.
 He worked as a director of information design at international Web consultancy marchFIRST, where he also helped establish the interaction design Center of Excellence.
 For ten years, he worked with a boutique interaction design agency in San Francisco, where he led the “generator” half of that practice.
-He is now the Design Practice Manager for the Global Travel and Transportation Industry team at IBM, working closely with IBM Design.
+He is now works to design AI with IBM.
 His desk, when he’s at it, sits near the San Francisco home of Watson.

 Christopher was one of the founding graduates of the now-passing-into legend Interaction Design Institute Ivrea in Ivrea, Italy, where his thesis project was a comprehensive service design for lifelong learners called Fresh.
 The project was presented at the MLearn conference in London in 2003.
 He has since helped to visualize the future of counterterrorism as a freelancer, built prototypes of coming technologies for Microsoft, and designed telehealth devices to accommodate the crazy facts of modern health care.